La Femme Boudoir Photography

 Why would I want to add to their workload by sending them home with more work?

-They may insist and be very capable of putting an album together or having some files printed, but they’re likely to go to CVS or Snapfish and that just doesn’t cut it for me.
-There’s nothing worse than seeing your photos printed and poorly displayed.
-Most clients wouldn’t even know how bad it is until they see it next to the products and prints I offer.
-This is my area of expertise, and I build time into the process so that they can spend one hour, with my guidance, to finish their order instead of taking a whole week, pushing it off to the last minute, and sitting behind a computer alone to make difficult decisions that would have been easy with my help.
+They may insist and be very capable of putting an album together or having some files printed, but they're likely to go to CVS or Snapfish.
+That just doesn't cut it for me.
+There's nothing worse than seeing your photos printed and poorly displayed.
+Most clients wouldn't even know how bad it is until they see it next to the products and prints I offer.
+This is my area of expertise.
+I build time into the process so that they can spend one hour, with my guidance, to finish their order instead of taking a whole week, pushing it off to the last minute, and sitting behind a computer by themselves to make hard decisions that are easily made with my help.
+Not to mention arguing with their spouse about the importance of money spent on keepsakes rather than takeout four nights per week.

 The Importance of Providing Quality well Printed Images